What is contraception?

 - sexual health clinics (these offer contraceptive and STI testing services)

 Many of these services also offer information, testing and treatment for STIs.
-If you think there's a chance you might get pregnant, you're also at risk of catching an STI.
+If you have had unprotected sex and think there's a chance you might get pregnant, you're also at risk of catching an STI.

 You can find out more about each type of contraception by contacting: